reibc/auto-buff/README.md

 ## Auto-Buff
 A mod to automatically use Menma's Brave or Strong Multi-Nostrum based on an abnormality.
+Tera club is required!
 Example: If you set `Menma's Brave Multi-Nostrum` for Adrenaline Rush, once that buff runs out, the mod will automatically pop `Menma's Strong Multi-Nostrum`
 ### Usage
 Update the `config.json` file with the abnormality and the consumable you want to use for those abnormalities
+    `enabled`: true or false
+    `abnormalities`: the abnormality id's for which you want the consumable to pop
+    `bossAbnormality`: set it only for abnormalities that apply on the boss (ex: RB)
+    `consumable`: "canephora" or "bravery"
+    `delayConsumableOnSkill` : optional, the id's for skills which will delay the pop of the consumable.
+Use it only if the skill can be cancelled by consumables.
+    NOTE: either `abnormalities` or `bossAbnormality` has to be set.
 * Example
     ```
+    {
+        "enabled": true,
+        "data": {
+            "warrior": {
+                "enabled": false,
+                "abnormalities": [103104],
+                "consumable": "bravery"
+            },
             "glaiver": {
                 "enabled": true,
-        "abnormalities": [702004, 103130],
+                "abnormalities": [10155130],
-        "consumableOnAbnormality": "canephora"
-    },```
+                "bossAbnormality": [105309]
+                "consumable": "canephora",
+                "delayConsumableOnSkill": [46010]
+            },
+        }
+    }
+    ```
 * Classes names
   ```
         'warrior',